SIBO, Do You Have It? What Now?

 So, what can you do to manage SIBO and reduce your symptoms?
 Here are five things you might want to try:

 5. Test Trigger Foods using the Monash or FoodMarble app.
-Tracking your food intake, symptom progression and severity, and timing can give you a lot of good information to share with your doctor or health coach
+Tracking your food intake, symptom progression and severity, and timing can give you a lot of good information to share with your doctor or health coach.

-6. Work with a Practitioner like myself or a Naturpathic Doctor: SIBO can be a complex condition, and it can be challenging to manage on your own.
+6. Work with a Practitioner like myself or a Naturopathic Doctor: SIBO can be a complex condition, and it can be challenging to manage on your own.
 Working with a practitioner who is knowledgeable about SIBO can be helpful in developing a personalized treatment plan.
 They can recommend testing, supplements, and other therapies that may be beneficial for your individual needs.

 In conclusion, SIBO can be a challenging condition to manage, but there are solutions available to help reduce your symptoms and improve your quality of life.
 By making dietary changes, considering antibiotics, taking probiotics and prebiotics, managing stress, and working with a practitioner, you can take steps towards healing your gut and reducing your symptoms.
+If you’d like to learn more about how I work with clients who have SIBO, to rebalance the micriobiome and get the bowels moving properly, click below:

 Previous